American Society of Landscape Architects

 The American Society of Landscape Architects (ASLA) is a professional association for landscape architects in the United States.
 The ASLA's mission is to advance landscape architecture through advocacy, communication, education, and fellowship.

 History

-The ASLA was established on January 4, 1899, in New York City by a group of eleven founding members: President John Charles Olmsted, Nathan Franklin Barrett, Beatrix Farrand, Daniel W. Langton, Charles N. Lowrie, Warren H. Manning, Frederick Law Olmsted Jr., Samuel Parsons, George F. Pentecost Jr., Ossian Cole Simonds, and Downing Vaux.
-In 1960, the headquarters was moved to Washington, D.C.
+ASLA was established on January 4, 1899, in New York City by a group of eleven founding members: President John Charles Olmsted, Nathan Franklin Barrett, Beatrix Farrand, Daniel W. Langton, Charles N. Lowrie, Warren H. Manning, Frederick Law Olmsted Jr., Samuel Parsons, George F. Pentecost Jr., Ossian Cole Simonds, and Downing Vaux.
+In 1960, the headquarters was moved to Washington, D.C..
+The first Black member of the ASLA was Charles Edgar Dickinson.

 The ASLA bestows various awards annually to professionals and students in the field of landscape architecture for designs and projects.
 Categories range in size, scale, and type from small residential areas to large parks and waterfronts.
 Their lifetime achievement award is called the American Society of Landscape Architects Medal.